Shuttle/shuttle-recall/ep-sql-server.md

 The `IDatabaseContextFactory` and `IDatabaseGateway` implementation follow the structures as defined in the [Shuttle.Core.Data](http://shuttle.github.io/shuttle-core/overview-data/) package.

 For the `IProjectionQueryFactory` you can simply specify `new ProjectionQueryFactory()`.

+## Database

+You would need to execute the `ProjectionCreate.sql` script against your projection database in order to create the structures required for the projection service to operate.